25 Productivity Hacks

 11. Stop trying to multitask

 Multitasking is a myth.
-Unless you are doing a routine task whch only requires your subconscious, it's actually impossible to multitask.
+Unless you are doing a routine task that only requires your subconscious, it's actually impossible to multitask.
 Have a read of this blog post on multitasking.

 12. Be prepared